tianle91/tianle91.github.io/_posts/2022-07-26-New Final Final 2 Copy Ideas In Version Control.md

 - Integration — making sure that any changes are “good” (e.g. spell checks, editor reviews)
 - Deployment — propagating the project changes to anywhere that needs it (e.g. reorganizing production lines, sending a new book to print).

-The automated part makes it “continuous”, giving you what’s commonly known as Continuous Integration and Continuous Deployment (CICD).
+The automated part makes it “continuous”, giving you what’s commonly known as Continuous Integration and Continuous Deployment (CI/CD).

-However, not all CICD are equal — some are much more expensive and risky than others.
+However, not all CI/CD are equal — some are much more expensive and risky than others.
 This brings us to the next idea in Version Control: The Canonical Branch.

 ## The Canonical Branch